microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Generics.md

 let myIdentity: <Type>(arg: Type) => Type = identity;
 ```

-We could also have used a different name for the generic type parameter in the type, so long as the number of type variables and how the type variables are used line up.
+We could also have used a different name for the generic type parameter in the type, as long as the number of type variables and how the type variables are used line up.

 ```ts twoslash
 function identity<Input>(arg: Input): Input {